 “Darwin’s Fox is one of the world’s littlest foxes”

 There are two populations of Darwin’s fox.
 The location of the first population is an island off the coast of Chile, and the other lives in a few locations on the mainland.
 The fox lives its rather secretive life in the temperate forests of these places.
 It is listed as endangered, but the good news is that there may be more of them than was first thought.

 Read on for five facts about Darwin’s fox.

 - The fox gets its common name from naturalist Charles Darwin who first collected it in 1834.

 - The animals in the Lycalopex genus aren’t considered true foxes the way the red fox, Vulpes vulpes is a true fox.
 Lycalopex foxes are more closely related to jackals and wolves.
 They only look like foxes because of convergent evolution.
 This is where one type of animal comes to resemble an unrelated animal due to ecological pressures.
 However, wolves, true foxes and wolf-foxes, jackals and others all belong to the Canidae family.

-- One of the reasons the Darwin’s fox is endangered is because it was hunted for its lustrous pelt.
+- One of the reasons Darwin’s fox is endangered is that it was hunted for its lustrous pelt.
 Conservation efforts have raised its numbers, but it is still in trouble.